-Preeminent film director Howard Hawks succinctly described a good movie as: “Three great scenes, no bad ones.”
-Many since have tried to elaborate on what defines a good movie through various criteria and rubrics, but all fall short of Hawks’s dictum.
+Preeminent film director Howard Hawks succinctly described a good movie: “Three great scenes, no bad ones.”
+Many have tried to elaborate on what defines a good movie through various criteria and rubrics, but all fall short of Hawks’ dictum.
 “Three great scenes, no bad ones.”
-Elegant and concise, and simply states: I know it when I see it.
+Elegant and concise.
+I know it when I see it.

-Finding Dory—Disney/Pixar’s follow-up to the incredibly heartfelt and successful 2003 Finding Nemo—is a good movie, full stop.
+Finding Dory—Disney/Pixar’s follow-up to the incredibly heartfelt and commercially successful 2003 Finding Nemo—is a good movie, full stop.

 Picking up shortly after the events of Finding Nemo, everyone’s favorite blue tang, Dory (voiced by Ellen DeGeneres), begins to recollect images and moments from her past.
-For any other fish, this would just be a normal day’s swim, but Dory suffers from short-term memory loss—which is the only thing she can remember—and though she is the happy-go-lucky type, there is a heavy amount of sorrow in her existence, one fueled by her lack of family, tradition and legacy.
+For any other fish, this would be a normal day’s swim, but Dory suffers from short-term memory loss—which is the only thing she can remember—and though she is the happy-go-lucky type, there is a heavy amount of sorrow in her existence, one fueled by her lack of family, tradition, and legacy.

 Time present and time past

 And time future contained in time past.

 Dory’s journey is physical, emotional, and spiritual, one where she must return to the center in hopes of knowing where she came from.
 In typical Disney/Pixar fashion, that center is a familial one.
 But in Finding Dory, the family is much more than a mother/father/child nucleus.